 When it comes to your machine shop, productivity and safety are most likely your top priorities with regards to day-to-day operations.
 Did you know that machine shops lose around $50 billion annually due to unplanned downtime/delays?
 Putting in place proper fire protection equipment in your machine shop can prevent lengthy delays, expensive repairs, and safety risks to your shop and your business.
 With five to ten fires a week occurring in machine shops across the United States alone, retrofitting your CNC machines with fire suppression systems is as important as ever.
-Even one fire in an unprotected machine could mean losing a lucrative contract, costing you money, and maybe even your business.
+Even one fire in an unprotected machine could mean losing a lucrative contract, costing you money, and maybe even save your business.

 Automatic Fire Suppression vs. Extinguishers